webmeshproj/webmeshproj.github.io/content/usage/configuration.md

 weight: -10
 ---

-The node can be configured to bootstrap a new cluster or join an existing cluster.
+Each node can be configured to bootstrap a new cluster or join an existing cluster.
 When bootstrapping a new cluster, the node will become the leader of the cluster.
 When joining an existing cluster, the node will attempt to join the cluster by contacting the leader.